 A social media detox is so important, especially for those of us who work full time on a computer or device as it is.
 Between my career and this blog, I spend way too many hours on the computer.
 Taking a break from social media is a must to maintain my health and sanity.
 Make it one of your resolutions!

-Are you doing a social media detox?
+Are you doing a social media or digital detox?
 Share some tips with us in the comments.

 Grab your Master Agenda now!